Pravesh-Sudha/100-Days-of-Code/README.md

 - Use EBS to create Volume
 - Create a Program to convert GP2 volume to GP3

+### Day 77: Linux command revision
+- Basic Commands
+- Advanced Commands
+- `man` command for overview of any command

 ... continue updating log for each day ..._

 ## Connect